Zerraa/tenacity-tera/content/ru/menma-guide/introduction.ru.md

 <hr/>

 ![](https://i.imgur.com/gCGwqNw.png)
-* Support for Menma's TERA has been added to Shinra which you can find [HERE](https://kabedon.moongourd.com/)
+* Support for MT The Dream has been added to Shinra which you can find [HERE](https://kabedon.moongourd.com/)
 <hr/>

 * Skill advancements are same as normal Tera, but you have **one EP page & no cards**